RELATED ECOLOGY PROGRAMS

-Prior converted croplands (PCCs) are identified for the purpose of implementing the Food Security Act (FSA), and refers to wetlands that were converted from a non-agricultural use to production of a commodity crop prior to December 23, 1985.
+For the purpose of implementing the federal Food Security Act, the term prior converted croplands (PCCs) refers to wetlands that were converted from a non-agricultural use to production of a commodity crop prior to December 23, 1985.

 If the land changes to non-agricultural use, or is abandoned, a PCC area may be regulated under federal, state or local laws.
-Landowners, who intend to develop their land or conduct an activity that precludes use of the land for continued agricultural production, should contact the Corps, Ecology and the local government (city/town or county) to determine if the land meets the criteria for jurisdictional wetlands under applicable laws.
+Landowners who intend to develop their land or conduct an activity that precludes use of the land for continued agricultural production should contact the U.S. Army Corps of Engineers, speak with us, and connect with the local government (city/town or county) to determine if the land meets the criteria for jurisdictional wetlands under applicable laws.

 In the past, PCC wetlands were often exempt from federal regulation under the Clean Water Act, based on the belief that these wetlands had been so altered they no longer provided important wetland functions.
 However, PCC wetlands in Washington perform many of the same important environmental functions as other wetlands, including:

-In January 2005 both the Natural Resources Conservation Service (NRCS) and Department of the Army withdrew from the MOA.
-The MOA was replaced with the Corps and NRCS Joint Guidance on Conducting Wetland Delineations for the Food Security Act of 1985 and Section 404 of the Clean Water Act (PDF, February 25, 2005).
+In January 2005, both the Natural Resources Conservation Service (NRCS) and the Army Corps of Engineers (Corps) withdrew from the MOA.
+The MOA was replaced with the NRCS and Corps Joint Guidance on Conducting Wetland Delineations for the Food Security Act of 1985 and Section 404 of the Clean Water Act (February 25, 2005).